 ← All projects

-Featured First author · ML lead · 2024 — present · Model
+Featured First author · ML lead · Feb — Jul 2025 · Model

 Glioma Subtype Classification & Survival Modeling from DNA Methylation

-End-to-end ML pipeline classifying brain-tumor subtypes and predicting survival risk from CpG methylation profiles
+Classifying brain-tumor subtypes and predicting survival from DNA methylation.

 Glioma Subtype Classification & Survival Modeling from DNA Methylation